conlini/thakur_game/README.md

 The game works on the principle of a special species that are not meant to discover each other.
 The world is divided into 2 species
- a) the "Thakur's".
+* the "Thakur's".
 A species that is not permitted to disover others of its kind.
- b) the "mazdoors".
+* the "mazdoors".
 Normal inhabitants of the world

 Rules
-* The world is build of a 2D board M x N where M x N * 40.
+* The world is built of a 2D board M x N where M x N * 40.
 * The game starts with the following players
-	* There 5% of Thakur's in the world randomly places based on the following rules
+	* There are 5% of Thakur's in the world randomly places based on the following rules
 		1. 2 Thakur's can not be intially placed adjacent to each other(Diagnols do not count)
 		2. 2 Thankurs can not be placed on the same cell
 		3. 2 Thakur's shall not be intially placed in a single line with a single mazdoor in between(that is to say two Thakur's will not be seperated by a single mazdoor){Diagnols do not count}